wkeenan21/WilliamKeenan.github.io/_pages/cv.md

 * **Biological Science Technician**
   * *Wildlife Services, USDA Wyoming, May 2019 - July 2019*
   * I assisted in field work to save the critically endangered Black Footed Ferret
+* **Military Intelligence Officer**
+  * *Colorado Army National Guard, May 2019 - Present*
+  * I commissioned into the Colorado National Guard in 2019 as an MI officer.
+  * From 2019 to 2022 I held positions including S2 OIC, Platoon Leader, and Targeting OIC.
+  * In 2021 I deployed to Kosovo with the NATO Peacekeeping mission: Kosovo Force.

 Skills
 ======